skjghisole/library-vue/README.md

-## Library app using bare bones of Vue
+## Library app using the bare bones of Vue
 # client-vue

 ## Project setup